ydb-platform/nbs/doc/filestore/design/cli/ls.md

 `--format (text|json)`

 Use to specify desired output format.
-Defaut is `json`.
+Default is `json`.

 `--limit <rows-num>`